yiisoft/view/docs/basic-functionality.md

 $this->setBlock('block-id-2', '...content of block2...');
 ```

-Then, display the blocks if there are any, or the default content if the block is not defined:
+Then, display the blocks if there are any, or the default content if the block isn't defined:

 ```php
 <?php